Faint knocking saves a life on sunken Chinese cruise ship

 This was not a glamorous or high-end trip of the kind many of China's middle class are now accustomed to taking after three decades of breakneck economic growth.

-With tickets priced around 1,000 yuan (105.23 pounds), the tour, taking in the massive Three Gorges Dam and several ancient historical sites, attracted a large number of retirees living on modest means, many from booming eastern provinces and the glitzy commercial hub Shanghai.
+With tickets priced around 1,000 yuan ($161), the tour, taking in the massive Three Gorges Dam and several ancient historical sites, attracted a large number of retirees living on modest means, many from booming eastern provinces and the glitzy commercial hub Shanghai.

 Cai Bin, 39, said his mother had been enjoying the cut-price trip, even as she described how old the ship was, with a non-functioning television in her room.